dansanderson/easyasm65/README.md

 The colon `:` is optional.

 A label name must start with a letter, either lowercase or uppercase.
-Subsequent characters can be either a letter (lowercase or uppercase), a number, or Mega + `@` (an underscore-like character).
+Subsequent characters can be either a letter (lowercase or uppercase), a number, back-arrow (ASCII underscore), or Mega + `@` (an underscore-like character in PETSCII).

 > **Tip:** If you choose to use uppercase + graphics text mode for assembly programming, I recommend limiting the use of shifted letters in label names.
-They're allowed because they are uppercase letters in lowercase text mode, but they are difficult to remember how to type, and some are difficult to distinguish (e.g. Shift + G and Shift + T are only slightly different in uppercase text mode).
+They're allowed because they are uppercase letters in lowercase text mode, but they are difficult to remember how to type, and some are difficult to distinguish (e.g. Shift + G and Shift + T appear only slightly differently in uppercase text mode).

 ### Expressions